National Blue Ribbon Schools Program: Application procedure

-Although at 1 time schools self-nominated for the award, this is no longer the case.
-At the invitation of the U.S. Secretary of Education, Chief State School Officers (including Washington, DC, the Department of Defense Education Activity, the Bureau of Indian Education) and the Council for American Private Education nominate eligible schools for the annual award.
+Although at one time schools self-nominated for the award, this is no longer the case.
+At the invitation of the U.S. Secretary of Education, Chief State School Officers, including Washington, D.C., the Department of Defense Education Activity, the Bureau of Indian Education, and the Council for American Private Education nominate eligible schools for the annual award.
 Eligible schools must demonstrate high or strongly improving student scores on state or nationally normed assessments in the last year tested; schools must also make Annual Yearly Progress in accordance with No Child Left Behind.

 Nominated schools submit applications describing school operations such as the use of assessments and assessment data, instructional methods, curricula, professional development, leadership, and community and family involvement.
 A total of 420 schools may be nominated in any year; state quotas are determined by the number of students and schools.

 The Blue Ribbon award is considered the highest honor an American school can achieve.
 A school's use of the National Blue Ribbon Schools logo is restricted.